What Do Adverbs Modify? (+ Examples and a Quiz)

 Adverbs are one of eight parts of speech in the English language.

-Let’s see how The Chicago Manual of Style (CMOS)—the go-to style guide in the publishing industry—defines the word adverb.
+Let’s see how The Chicago Manual of Style (CMOS)—the go-to style guide in the US book publishing industry—defines the word adverb.

 “An adverb is a word (more particularly, an adjunct) that qualifies, limits, describes, or modifies a verb, an adjective, or another adverb.”